What makes a lawyer’s resume worth a look?

 2. Apply widely

-Two law students.
-Both were told by their career services office not to mass mail firms.
+Consider two law students: Both were told by their career services office not to mass mail firms.

 One followed their advice.
 The other didn’t.
 The former worked for Cravath, paid off his debts, and now lives as a hipster musician in Brooklyn, without a care in the world.
 The other hasn’t touched his debt and is having far less fun.